F3-Blue-Ridge/f3br-website/_locations/theburg.markdown

     image8: /assets/img/locations/theburg/slider-image-8.webp
 ---

 <p>Welcome to AO The Burg!
-The Burg proudly boasts not only the Town Hall Lawn for our normal beatdowns, but a full parking garage/stairs and a ‘heated’ basement for those extra cold mornings (hence the nickname “The Bougie”)!
+The Burg proudly boasts a full parking garage and stairs as options for those early morning beatdowns.
 If this is your first time, don’t fret!
 We are always excited to see a new guy show up on a gloomy morning for a workout!
 We will go out of our way to make you feel welcome.</p>

 <br />